-His passing was a crash course in staying grounded to the concept of the finite, to recognize that our journey is short and to try to live our best lives and love strongly and stay off the fucking internet and see the world and explore and to do all those things that you would definitely do if you knew your time was near, which is kind of ironic because certainly, for all we know, it IS- but of course, it’s natural to get caught up in life’s complexities, and some days it’s easier than others to feel in touch with that side of it.”
+His passing was a crash course in staying grounded to the concept of the finite.
+To recognize that our journey is short and to try to live our best lives, and love strongly, stay off the fucking internet, see the world, explore, and to do all those things that you would definitely do if you knew your time was near.
+Which is kind of ironic because certainly, for all we know, it IS – but of course, it’s natural to get caught up in life’s complexities.
+Some days it’s easier than others to feel in touch with that side of it.”

-While I rarely dwell over the possibility of life after death, or have any fear of where I may emerge if there’s another side, Mike’s relationship with his dad helps trade my fear for faith, and is a timely reminder to live with all of your fucking heart, be good to others, be grateful for all of our time, and leave behind a story worth telling that could one day be a story worth listening to frequently enough to birth hope into the hearts of those who use their energy to protect all that is sacred, honest, beautiful, and fascinating about life itself.
+While I rarely dwell over the possibility of life after death, or have any fear of where I may emerge if there’s another side, Mike’s relationship with his dad helps trade my fear for faith.
+It is a timely reminder to live with all of your fucking heart; Be good to others; Be grateful for all of our time; And leave behind a story worth telling.
+One day a story worth telling becomes a story worth listening to frequently enough to birth hope into the hearts of those who use their energy to protect all that is sacred, honest, beautiful, and fascinating about life itself.

 KAL: You’re gonna have a chance to both play weekends of Electric Forest, and honestly, I haven’t gotten a chance to check out the schedule, what stage are you playing?